News

 An impressive compendium of research using TERN’s national flux monitoring infrastructure, TERN OzFlux, has just been released in a special issue of the international journal Biogeosciences.

 Thus far, five papers have completed peer review and have been published in Biogeosciences.
 Another 15 papers are under review in Biogeosciences Discussions, and a further two have been submitted for review.
-All 22 of the papers, which are across a wide range of ecosystem science topics, involve research facilitated by TERN infrastructure or data products.
+All 22 of the papers, which are across a wide range of ecosystem science topics, involve research facilitated by TERN ecosystem processes or data products.

 The special issue features research into the biogeochemical cycling of carbon, water and nutrients in multiple ecosystem types at local and continental scales.
 Using TERN supplied flux measurements, models and remote sensing, the papers explore ecosystem dynamics such as productivity, respiration, evapotranspiration, and water-use efficiency within the context of climate fluctuations, meteorological drivers, phenology and management activities.